Healthdirect Free Australian health advice you can count on.

 Learn more about the Take Home Naloxone program.

-See healthdirect's medicines section for more information about Endone.
+See healthdirect's medicines section for more information about oxycodone.

-Everyone's pain is unique, and different pain-relief medicines will work in different circumstances.
-Some people’s pain will respond well to non-opioid medicines, which are generally associated with fewer risks and side effects.
+Everyone's pain is unique.
+Your doctor may recommend different pain-relief medicines in different circumstances.
+Some people's pain will respond well to non-opioid medicines, which are generally associated with fewer risks and side effects.

 Always check with your doctor or pharmacist before making any change to the dosage or type of medicine you take.

-If you have chronic (long-term) pain, your doctor might suggest lifestyle changes to help manage the discomfort.
-This may include physical fitness and activity pacing, social activities, relaxation techniques and overall health management.
+If you have chronic (long-term) pain, your doctor might suggest lifestyle changes to help manage the pain.
+This may include:

 When should I see my doctor?

-If your pain is not well controlled by Endone or you have any new or unexpected side effects, see your doctor.
+If your pain is not well controlled by oxycodone or you have any new or unexpected side effects, see your doctor.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Pain Question Planner to prepare for your doctor’s appointment.